highwingio/terraform-aws-strongdm/README.md

 # terraform-aws-strongdm
-Terraform Module for deploying [strongDM](https://www.strongdm.com) Relays on ECS Clusters
+Terraform module for deploying [strongDM](https://www.strongdm.com) gateways/relays on AWS ECS Fargate

 In order to use this module you will need to generate a SDM_ADMIN_TOKEN.
 Set up for admin tokens can be found [here](https://docs.strongdm.com/docs/guides/admin-tokens/).

-## Task Placement

-By default, this service first tries to spread strongDM relays across the ECS cluster by host; the module also allows you to specify a secondary placement strategy, which is set by default to binpack based on memory.

 ----------------------